jazzi/jazzi.github.io/_posts/2023-03-22-how-to-install-slackware-15-with-uefi-and-nvidia.md

 For the topic about initrd on Slackware, there is a [long discussions](https://www.linuxquestions.org/questions/slackware-14/startx-failed-after-system-upgrade-elilo-hits-the-wrong-kernel-4175724509/page4.html#post6427386) on linuxquestions.com.

-Also the Slackpkg extension [Slackpkg+](https://slakfinder.org/slackpkg+.html) can handle this kernel upgrade problem automatically.
+Also the Slackpkg extension [Slackpkg+](https://slakfinder.org/slackpkg+.html) can handle this kernel upgrade problem automatically as long as you uncomment `set PLUGIN_ZLOOKKERNEL=enable` in /etc/slackpkg/slackpkgplus.conf.

 ---